ipfs-search/ipfs-search/docs/queue-pinservice.md

-# Using the Queue-pinservice
+# Using the Queue-pinservice BETA

-You can use the queue-pinservice to make ipfs-search.com pick up your new/changed CIDs automatically.
+Queue-pinservice is an ipfs-pinservice implementation, you can use the queue-pinservice to make ipfs-search.com pick up your new/changed CIDs automatically.
+It is an  MVP, in BETA stage.
+It is free to use but no guarantees are given about service quality or availability, nor that it will stay completely free forever.
+If you are interested in high-volume usage of the service, please contact info@ipfs-search.com

 For documentation about using pinning services, see https://docs.ipfs.tech/how-to/work-with-pinning-services/